RouninMedia/Da3SH/README.md

 may be difficult to isolate and refactor separately without a suite of task-runners, compilers, transpilers etc. operating at build-time (and sometimes even at runtime).

-Even HTML 3.2 (from 1996) is better than this.
+Arguably, even HTML 3.2 (from 1996) is better than this.
 Because, while it mashes structure and presentation together, it does so using only one syntax:

     <BODY BGCOLOR="#FFFFFF">
      <CENTER>